EvoDotBlack/evosniper/README.md

 # Evo Sniper

-`Evo Fucker` is a Next Generation Token Fucker.
+`Evo Fucker` is a Next Generation Token Sniper.
 We will update it constantly and continue to develop it until a time is fit to stop.

 # Setup